 For long distance custody plans, a common visitation plan involves alternating between holidays, splitting summer breaks, and a child spending Mother’s Day or Father’s Day with each parent.
 Additionally, the age of a child should factor into how often they travel, depending on the distance.
 It is not reasonable to expect a three year old to go on a plane every other holiday and spend days or weeks apart from his or her custodial parent.
 Your arrangement should change and evolve as your child grows up and matures.

 At Coulter Lambson, we offer compassionate and effective counsel.
-Our St. Louis County attorneys have years of experience in family courts and a proven record of success, which we will put to work for you.
+Our St. Louis County family law attorneys have years of experience in family courts and a proven record of success, which we will put to work for you.
 There are different types of custody plans that can affect you and your family and we can help guide you through the different arrangements to ensure that your child’s best interests are protected.

 Call us today for a free consultation at (314) 309-2377.